AVEVA Application Server IDE

 What could happen

-An attacker with high privileges and local system access could inject malicious code into help files, potentially executing scripts in the context of users who view those files.
-This could be leveraged for credential theft or lateral movement within the engineering network.
+An attacker with high privileges and local access could inject malicious code into help files, allowing them to execute commands in the context of users who view those files.
+This could lead to unauthorized actions within the Application Server environment.

 Who's at risk